The Weird and Wonderful World of Gourds

 Credit: Kew Gardens

-You can buy them for the seeds, dry them out, and plant in the spring!
+You can buy mature gourds for their seeds, dry them out, and plant in the spring!
+Essentially, we treat them the same as winter squash.

 It's really best to prepare the soil a few months in advance with lots of rich organic matter such as compost so that the soil settles down by spring planting.
 If you do use a synthetic fertilizer, use a slow-release fertilizer.